CropXR/documentation/docs/research-drive/index.md

 - **Backup**: Automated backup systems with redundancy
 - **Support**: Technical support provided by both SURF and the CropXR data team

 > ⚠️ **Note**: Research Drive is intended for active research data.
-For long-term archival purposes, completed projects should transition to the CropXR Data Repository.
+For long-term archival purposes, completed projects should transition to the CropXR Data Repository [ResilienceHub].

 ## Accessing the Platform
 Our Research Drive instance is hosted at [https://cropxr.data.surfsara.nl/](https://cropxr.data.surfsara.nl/)